nofatclips/codecademy-python/sets.md

 the [dictionary](http://www.codecademy.com/groups/python-fro-beginners/discussions/5159a72318e52a0dd9001a6a).
 What
 these structures have in common is the fact that they store multiple values.

 What about **unordered**?
-One difference between lists and dictionaries is that lists are sequence of values with a defined order, while dictionaries not, simple as that.
-As you might have guessed, sets are also lacking an order relationship between their elements:
+One difference between lists and dictionaries was that lists are sequence of values with a defined order, while dictionaries not, simple as that.
+As the definition implies, sets are also lacking an order relationship between their elements:

     > standings = {"Achilles", "tortoise"}
     > print standings
     => set(['tortoise', 'Achilles'])

+As a consequence, two lists with the same elements in a different order are considered different

+    > ["a","b"] == ["b","a"]
+    => False

-As a consequence, two lists with the same elements in a different order are considered different, while a set is only defined by the elements it contains, not by their order:
+while a set is only defined by the elements it contains, not by their order:

     > {"a","b"} == {"b","a"}
     => True
-    > ["a","b"] == ["b","a"]
-    => False

 We already saw what distinct means with the Fibonacci sequence.
 We'll get back to the hashable part soon.
 Let's first see what we can do with a set.